dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/acceptance-criteria.md

 Explanation: In an adaptive approach, acceptance criteria are often defined at the level of individual user stories, providing a concise way to articulate requirements for each story.

 Question: What is the primary purpose of Acceptance Criteria in the business analysis process?
-A: To provide guidelines for stakeholder communications
+A: To provide guidelines for stakeholder communications and reporting
-B: To serve as a checklist for evaluating if a deliverable meets the stated requirements
+B: To serve as a checklist for evaluating if a deliverable meets the requirements
-C: To establish a detailed project plan and schedule
+C: To establish a detailed project plan and schedule for the project team
-D: To outline the responsibilities of the project team members
+D: To outline the responsibilities of the project team members and stakeholders
 Answer: B
 Explanation: Acceptance Criteria serve as a checklist for evaluating deliverables and determining whether they fulfill the stated requirements, thereby validating that the solution meets the business needs.